 16. Desert Festival

-Desert Festival is a cultural carnival celebrated amid the sand dunes of the expansive Thar Desert.
+Desert Festival is the main festival of Rajasthan.
+It is a cultural carnival celebrated amid the sand dunes of the expansive Thar Desert.
 The Rajasthani folk culture is showcased through dance, music, gymnastic, camel polo, camel races, and other thrilling sports.

 Key attractions: Gigs by a local nomadic group, rally from Jaisalmer Fort to Shahid Poonam Singh Stadium, Gair & Fire Dance, Tug of War, Turban tying, and other contests